huntabyte/unetlab.github.io/_posts/2014-05-20-diary-3-iou-iol-wrapper-completed.md

     </attach>
 </lab>
 ~~~

 Let me describe it:

-* an XML file is used, no more "database.sdb", the WEB-UI will be able to import, open and manage xml files;
+* an XML file is used, no more `database.sdb`, the WEB-UI will be able to import, open and manage XML files;
 * each node is defined, and all startup options are included:

 * R1 and R2 are defined;
     * they both run on the same hypervisor (unl01);
     * they are both connected to network 0 and network 1;
     * a serial map is provided for serial communication (1:unl01:1:1 means connect local interface 1 to remote device 1 interface 1 running on unl01);
 * each network is defined:
     * one bridge network;
     * one serial network;

-* two attach are present and uuencoded: startup-configs are provided for both R1 and R2;
+* two attachment are present and uuencoded: startup-configs are provided for both R1 and R2;
 * few macro are available:
     * TENANT_ID
     * DEVICE_ID
     * LAB_NAME
     * DEVICE_NAME

 The entire lab can be started typing:

 ~~~
 # ./unl_wrapper.py -T 0 -D -1 -f test.unl -a start
 ~~~

 Both R1 and R2 will start, ethernet interfaces will be bridged to the vnet0_0 bridge:

 ~~~
 # brctl show
 bridge name     bridge id               STP enabled     interfaces vnet0_0         8000.6e52761450be       no              vunl0_0_0
-                                                        vunl0_1_0
 ~~~

 As you can see all is IPv6 capable:

 ~~~
 # netstat -anp | grep iol_wrapper
 tcp6       0      0 :::32768                :::*                    LISTEN      6172/iol_wrapper